Ravens vs. Bills: Weather forecast for Saturday night's NFL game

-See below for the weather forecast in Orchard Park, NY, on Saturday night.
+See below for tonight’s weather forecast in Orchard Park, NY.
 Live coverage begins at 7:30 p.m.
 ET with Football Night in America.
 Click here for this week’s divisional round schedule.

 Ravens vs Bills Weather Forecast:

-As of Friday morning, the wunderground.com weather forecast for kick off time on Saturday night, calls for 33 degrees with an 24% chance of snow and wind gusts of 13 mph.
+As of thus morning, the wunderground.com weather forecast for kick off time on Saturday night, calls for 33 degrees with an 20% chance of snow and wind gusts of 13 mph.

 How to watch the Baltimore Ravens at Buffalo Bills